 Please note: Acequias that are subject to the terms of a federal court adjudication settlement like the Aamodt settlement in Santa Fe County may be subject to different laws and processes.
-The language contained in this Appendix may not apply.
+In those cases, the language contained in this Appendix may need to be modified.